cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 * Create pathways for deaf/hoh individuals into cloud native and open source.
 * Empower deaf/hoh to become more visible members within the cloud native community.
-* Encourage and educate employers on hiring deaf/hoh employees.
+* Encourage and educate employers to hire deaf/hoh employees.
 * Build a deaf/hoh in tech community to network, learn from, and support each other.

 </div>